ElasticBottle/winykh/content/blog/CS135/function_termnologies.md

 ## Some Terminologies

-* Value: Numbers and mathematical objects
+* Value: an instance of a type of data
 * Expressions: Combination of values with functions.
 * Functions: Generalized similar expressions.